 A single score can be comprised of one or more rules that can award or subtract points from a deal if conditions are met.
-For example, you can have a deal score rule that assigns 10 points if a deal is in the "In Contact With stage" and another deal score rule that adds 10 points if the lead has a certain household income level.
+For example, you can have a deal score rule that assigns 10 points if a deal is in the "In Contact With" stage and another deal score rule that adds 10 points if the lead has a certain household income level.
 A deal that matches both of those rules would be awarded 20 points.

 Scores can run once per deal regardless of how many times it matches your rules.
-This is called Static Scoring.
+This is called "Static Scoring."
 Scores can also run each time a deal matches your rules.
-This is called Dynamic Scoring and is accomplished with an automation that is set to run multiple times.
+This is called "Dynamic Scoring" and is accomplished with an automation set to run multiple times.

 Uses for Deal Scoring

 Deal scoring can help your sales team focus on closing the highest-value deals and see which deals have less of a chance of closing.
 You can use this feature to: